Ali-Mikael/IS-course/kill-chain.md

 - Patterns & behaviour
 - Tactics, Techniques & Procedure
 - Intent
+  > Learn the objective of the adversary.
+  >
-  > Learning the objective of the adversary, this can be achieved for example, by closely examining any exfiltrated data.
+  > This can be achieved for example, by closely examining any exfiltrated data.

 ### Strategy
 - Analyzing multiple intrusion kill chains over time, will identify commonalities and overlapping indicators.